abpframework/abp/docs/en/Global-Features.md

 ## Implementation

 Global Feature system aims module based feature management .
-So, module has to have own Global Features and Global Module Features class to provide all features.
+A module has to have own Global Features itself.

 ### Define a Global Feature